fakerybakery/Help-System/README.md

 # PHP MySQL Help System
 ### Currently on v3.1.4
-A free help system powered by PHP and MySQL.
+A free support system powered by PHP and MySQL.
 Runs on PHP 8.

 Simple!
 Safe!
 Free!
 Secure!